 “We thought it would take several years after conservation practices were fully implemented to begin to see results, but because we identified the highest-contributing areas in the watershed and were able to address most of them, it happened more quickly than we expected,” said Steve Richter, Nature Conservancy director of conservation in agricultural landscapes.

-Two years after all practices were installed, water quality data gathered by the U.S. Geological Survey showed a 55 percent decrease in phosphorus loading during storm events in the Pleasant Valley Branch compared to a second control watershed nearby where no action was taken.
+Four years after all practices were installed, water quality data gathered by the U.S. Geological Survey show a 55 percent decrease in phosphorus loading during storm events in the Pleasant Valley Branch compared to a second control watershed nearby where no action was taken.
 The partners can say with 95 percent confidence that the change is due to conservation practices being put in place.

 “The improved water quality in this watershed has a substantial cumulative effect downstream,” Richter said.
 “For example, on just one warm spring day with steady rainfall, this watershed now exports about 225 pounds of phosphorus, 275 pounds less than it would have if the conservation practices had not been put in place.
 That extra 275 pounds of phosphorus is no longer over-fertilizing the river and potentially producing 137,500 pounds of algae in downstream waters.”
 During storm events, we now also have a median load of 1.8 tons less sediment entering the river.”